-What if You Receive Services from an Out-of-Network Provider Without Approval?
+What if You Receive Services that are not urgent or emergent from an Out-of-Network Provider Without Approval?

 If you receive covered services from a provider who is not in our network and you do not get approval from Neighborhood first, you will have to pay for the services.
 Covered services provided by non-Neighborhood plan providers are not paid for unless approved by Neighborhood before you make the appointment or receive the service.
 Call Neighborhood Member Services for more information.
 Our Medical Management team will review your request.